 Reasons to Track Employee Hours

 - Process payroll accurately: To accurately calculate payroll, you must know each employee’s salary or time worked per pay period.
-Time sheets also help by tracking paid time off and accruals.
-Automated time tracking can streamline your payroll process by reducing timesheet errors.
-It can also eliminate the need for a large payroll department.
+Timesheets also help by tracking paid time off and accruals.
+Automated time tracking can streamline your payroll process by reducing timesheet errors and can eliminate the need for a large payroll department.

-- Monitor employee attendance: Recorded time serves as an attendance-keeping method for your employees.
-Based on the hours logged, you will be able to determine if an employee worked their full scheduled workweek, took paid time off, or was short on hours.
+- Monitor employee attendance: Recorded time serves as an employee attendance tracker for your employees.
+Based on the hours logged, you can manage employee attendance issues by determining whether an employee worked their full scheduled workweek, took paid time off, or was short on hours.
 Time tracking can also give a clear view of how long it takes employees to get tasks completed.
 Managers can then better manage employees by calculating future tasks and team scope.

 - Perform specific accounting and HR duties: Employee time tracking can be used to determine whether the hours tracked are billable or non-billable, increasing the company’s productivity.
 As a result, accounting specialists can monitor project budgets and reprioritize tasks where needed.
 Additionally, tracking employee time can shed light on areas where additional resources may be necessary within the company.